lucrae/texlite/docs/guide.md

 # Writing with TeXLite

-This is a concise guide to the features of TeXLite as of v1.1.0.
+This is a concise guide to the features of TeXLite v1.1.0.

 - [Introduction](#introduction) provides an overview of TeXLite.
 - [Usage](#usage) provides information on how to run TeXLite.